My Testimony of Confession, Repentance, and Restitution

 3. Moses and Aaron in the matter of the rock and the waters of Meribah

-When Moses and Aaron disobeyed God and Moses struck the rock to produce water instead of speaking to it, there were consequences no matter how anointed they were.
+When Moses and Aaron disobeyed God and Moses struck the rock to produce water instead of speaking to it, there were consequences, no matter how anointed they were.
 God told them both that they would not enter the promised land for dishonoring him, and they died in the wilderness.

-“But the LORD said to Moses and Aaron, “Because you did not trust Me to show My holiness in the sight of the Israelites, you will not bring this assembly into the land that I have given them.”
+“But the LORD said to Moses and Aaron, ‘Because you did not trust Me to show My holiness in the sight of the Israelites, you will not bring this assembly into the land that I have given them.”
 Numbers 20:12

 “For the Lord disciplines the one He loves, and He chastises every son He receives… God disciplines us for our good, so that we may share in His holiness.”
-Hebrews 12:6,10
+Hebrews 12:6, 10

 “For when Your judgments come upon the earth, the people of the world learn righteousness.”
 Isaiah 26:9

-God’s mercy can run out, therefore repent today!
+God’s mercy can run out; therefore, repent today!

-“He who covers his sins will not prosper, But whoever confesses and forsakes them will have mercy.”
+“He who covers his sins will not prosper, but whoever confesses and forsakes them will have mercy.”
 Proverbs 28:13

 Fear God and repent when he warns you; otherwise, he may withdraw his hand, and you perish forever.
 Flee from sin.
 It will shame you in the end.
 Let us fear God; he is not our equal.

 If this article blesses you, please share it with your friends, on your socials, and with anyone who needs to know Jesus Christ.
-Please subscribe below to get more articles regularly straight to your inbox!

 Have you given your life to Jesus Christ to be your Lord and Savior?
-He loves us so much that he, our creator, left heaven and came to earth, died for us on the cross, taking our sins upon him so that we may be forgiven and receive his righteousness.
+He loves us so much that he, our creator, left heaven and came to earth, dying for us on the cross, taking our sins upon him so that we may be forgiven and receive his righteousness.
 He conquered death by rising from the dead and made a way for us who were dead in sin to be reconciled back to the Father (God).
-What’s more, he has prepared a wonderful home for us in Heaven, where those who love him and obey him will spend eternity with him.
+What’s more, he has prepared a wonderful home for us in heaven, where those who love him and obey him will spend eternity with him.
 Learn more here about how to be born again and have eternal life after this brief life on earth.